 Non-Surgical Keratoconus Treatment

-The doctors at the California Keratoconus Center, including Dr. Barry Leonard and Dr. Javier Villalobos, specialize in non-surgical Keratoconus Treatment primarily using Scleral Contact Lenses, but also using hybrid lenses and special soft contact lenses.
+The doctors at the California Keratoconus Center, including Dr. Barry Leonard & Associates, specialize in non-surgical Keratoconus Treatment primarily using Scleral Contact Lenses, but also using hybrid lenses and special soft contact lenses.
 With Scleral Contact Lenses, the bumpiness of the cornea isn’t removed, reshaped or replaced, but is instead covered with an extremely comfortable lens that vaults over the peaks and valleys of a bumpy cornea, creating a new, symmetrical and clear surface for light to enter the eye.

 When scleral lenses are designed properly, it’s almost like a miracle.
 One moment you are looking through that cut-glass windshield, and the next it’s as though someone has waved a magic wand and smoothed that windshield, giving you clear vision for the very first time.

 Some of the Center’s patients have raved about how happy they’ve been when they saw their spouse’s face, their child’s smile or even the leaves of a tree for the first time after putting in their new lenses.